BirgitRijvers/EMC-CanMic/README.md

 emc/cancermicro was originally written by Birgit Rijvers.

-We thank the following people for their extensive assistance in the development of this pipeline:
+We thank the following people for their assistance in the development of this pipeline:
+- Willem de Koning

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->

-## Contributions and Support
+## Support

-If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).
+If you have questions or issues while using this pipeline, please create an issue in this repository.

 ## Citations